aanupam23/go-stellar-ipfs/README.md

 ```

 Once IPFS Daemon is initialized, run your code.
-If ipfs is not installed on your system, refer this [guide](https://docs.ipfs.io/introduction/usage/) for installing IPFS.
+If IPFS is not installed on your system, refer this [guide](https://docs.ipfs.io/introduction/usage/) for installing IPFS.

 # Upcoming/Missing Features